satyapavan/algo-rhythm/README.md

 **TODO**
 - Move the code to partitions like algo, ds, euler, goodq (good questions), and try to create a utility class and a stress test class
+- learn rules of big-O notation, espically the fact that n^a < b^n kind of details

 **Important links**
 - https://algs4.cs.princeton.edu/code/